 Photo of us in the basement with the tile.

 *Google asbestos if you don’t know what it is.
 They say it is very dangerous, but only if it is broken or cracked.
 LOL OUR BASEMENT WAS JUST ONE GIGANTIC BROKEN ASBESTOS

 ***Shameless plug about my other life’s passion/interest – POVERTY!

 **** Celebrity Homes are the creation of some white male, in some office building looking to make a dime.
-They are these gigantic, sprawling develops where they build houses in mass and CHEAP AF.
+They are these gigantic, sprawling developments where they build houses in mass and CHEAP AF.
 You can build a brand new 3 bedroom, 2.5 bath house for like 170,000 bucks.
-Last year, Nebraska had a windstorm and it was bad, don’t get me wrong, but the roof literally just flew off of three of these homes.
-They’re made of shit and meant to decay in like 15 years so then the white-office-man can just build a bunch more develops.
+Last year, Nebraska had a windstorm and it was bad, don’t get me wrong, but it wasn’t that bad and the roof literally just flew off of three of these homes.
+They’re made with popsicle sticks and meant to decay in like 15 years so then the white-office-man can just build a bunch more developments.
 People love these though.